solita/solita.github.com/_posts/2020-07-31-inverse-kinematics-with-python.md

-Traditionally video games have handled animations by first drawing animations frame by frame, starting from old games with two or three frames for moving and gradually increasing the amount of frames in order to make the animations smoother.
-Eventually with customers looking for increased realism, eventually companies started looking for creating animations procedurally rather than using a pre-drawn set of animations.
+Traditionally video games have handled animations by first drawing animations frame by frame, starting from old games with two or three frames for moving and gradually increasing the number of frames in order to make the animations smoother.
+Eventually with customers looking for increased realism, developers and artists started creating animations procedurally rather than using a pre-drawn set of animations.
 This enabled creating features like ragdolls, which have since then become a staple in 3D games.
 Further development into procedural animation has enabled making even more immersive games, with characters placing their hands onto nearby walls when walking.

 In an unrelated industry, many similar topics have been already been researched.
 How a hand should be positioned in order to touch the wall is solved by the same math as how a robotic arm should be positioned in order to drive a screw in.
-This particular area of math is called _inverse kinematics_, which asks which angles a set of joints should be set in order for a robotic arm to touch the desired point.
+This particular area of math is called _inverse kinematics_, which asks to what angles a set of joints should be set for a robotic arm to touch the desired point.
 This blog post implements a simple algorithm called _Cyclic Coordinate Descent_ (or CCD) which numerically approximates the joint angles.

 Math
 ----

-CCD approximates the correct joint angles by going over every joint starting from the "palm" joint, and adjusting the joint angle so the target point is located within the line going from the angle to the palm.
+CCD approximates the correct joint angles by going over every joint starting from the "palm" joint and adjusting the joint angle, so that the target point is located within the line going from the angle to the palm.
 With a few iterations, the resulting approximation is pretty good.

-We'll be using PyGame for visualizations, which will also take care most of the actual math.
+We'll be using PyGame for visualizations, which will also take care of most of the actual math.
 The only thing we have to think about is what vectors to rotate.

 <div style="display: flex">
 <img src="/img/inverse-kinematics-with-python/math1.png" alt="" />